chrisjonesdesign85/Learning-Notes/hacking-notes.md

 find / -type f -name *.<ext> 2>/dev/null
 ```

 We can run the find command with '-exec ls -la {} \;' to run a command upon every result found (the result is filled into the {}).
 It is worth noting that we can pipe (|) into 'grep -v '<str1>\|<str2>...' to filter out results we do not want.
 A useful thing to do is redirect the results to a file (/tmp is typically a word writeable directory), and then go through.

-### Useful Files and Directories to Check- ###
+### -- Useful Files and Directories to Check: ###
-#### DIRECTORIES: ####
+  - #### DIRECTORIES: ####
-/home/* - all users home directories
+    - /home/* - all users home directories
+    - /home/*/.ssh - if we can write to a user's ssh directrory, or create one then we can gain a foothold as a different user
-/var/backups - typical back up folder
+    - /var/backups - typical back up folder
-/tmp - temporary storage for system processes
+    - /tmp - temporary storage for system processes
-/var/tmp - temporary storage for system processes
+    - /var/tmp - temporary storage for system processes
-/opt - additional packages/software
+    - /opt - additional packages/software
-/var/mail - mail directory
+    - /var/mail - mail directory

-#### FILES: ####
+  - #### FILES: ####
-/etc/passwd - cat and pipe into 'grep /bin' to find names of all users on the box that have shells.
-If writeable we can duplicate the root users line and just generate a password hash with:
-'openssl passwd -1 -salt <salt> <password>', and place it in the position of the password.
+    - /etc/passwd - cat and pipe into 'grep /bin' to find names of all users on the box that have shells.
+If writeable we can duplicate the root users line and just generate a password hash with: ```bash openssl passwd -1 -salt <salt> <password>``` and place it in the position of the password.

-/etc/sudoers - we may be able to read sudo permissions of users without using sudo -l, hoping for a NOPASSWD entry.
-If this file is writeable, we can append this line to give ourselves sudo access to all commands to privesc with:
-'echo "<username> ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers'
+    - /etc/sudoers - we may be able to read sudo permissions of users without using sudo -l, hoping for a NOPASSWD entry.If this file is writeable, we can append this line to give ourselves sudo access to all commands to privesc with: ```bash echo "<username> ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers ```

-/home/*/.ssh/id_rsa - this is a users ssh private key and if we can access it, we can copy to our system and ssh in as that user.
+    - /home/*/.ssh/id_rsa - this is a users ssh private key and if we can access it, we can copy to our system and ssh in as that user.

-/home/*/.ssh/authorized_keys - if this file is writeable, we can add our own public key to it.

-If we can make a directory of .ssh and then create an authorized_key file for the user.
+    - /home/*/.ssh/authorized_keys - if this file is writeable, we can add our own public key to it.
+Also, If we can make a directory of .ssh and then create an authorized_key file for the user.

 ### Suid Files: ###